-- Act as Yale representative at the host site (alone or with other faculty). - Be prepared to be in charge of students in case of an emergency (alone or with other faculty). - Be available to students 24/7 in case of an emergency or student crisis. - Lead cultural excursions that you have organized on a weekly basis (alone or with other faculty). - Be available to counsel students on academic and non-academic issues. - Keep track of your reimbursable program-related expenses. - Ask YSS when unsure if an expense is program related.
+- Act as Yale representative at the host site (alone or with other faculty). - Be prepared to be in charge of students in case of an emergency (alone or with other faculty). - Be available to students 24/7 in case of an emergency or student crisis. - Note: The expectation is that you will be located within the same city in which the students are housed. - Lead cultural excursions that you have organized on a weekly basis (alone or with other faculty). - · Be available to counsel students on academic and non-academic issues. - Keep track of your reimbursable program-related expenses. - Ask YSS when unsure if an expense is program related.